 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Looking for a new way to enjoy spaghetti squash?
-This simple, hearty, Greek spaghetti squash recipe is quickly becoming one of my favorite weeknight go-tos.
-Not only is it nutritious, it’s sinfully good!
-And it’s ready in 35 minutes from start to finish, so it’s an easy meal to whip up that everyone will love (see also vegan variation below).
+This simple, hearty, Greek spaghetti squash recipe is nutritious, deliciously healthy and ready in 35 minutes from start to finish (vegan variation also available below).

 Greek Spaghetti Squash Recipe

 - 1 large spaghetti squash, halved and seeds removed

 - 1 large organic red bell pepper, chopped